jmettraux/eurotrash/src/taa__tactics.md

 ## Means of Fighting

 The goal of the fight is victory, the destruction of the enemy.
 But this destruction from the material point of view has only a limited meaning.
-It rather means to destroy the will to resist fo the enemy.
+It rather means to destroy the will to resist of the enemy.

 The means of fighting are fighters, weapons, and fortifications.